Ragnar Skancke: April 1940 "coup" government

-The first political position given to Professor Skancke was that of Minister of Labour in Vidkun Quisling's April 1940 "coup" government, the latter's attempt at seizing power in Norway following the German invasion of 9 April.
-Skancke was in Trondheim at the time, and only heard of his appointment when it was announced on the radio.
-He reacted with opposition to Quisling's attempt to form a government, refusing to assume the ministry allotted to him.
+Skancke was assigned his first political position as Minister of Labour by Vidkun Quisling during Norway's "coup" government.
+For 6 days following the German invasion on 9 April, Quisling would make a series of broadcasts using Norwegian radio (NRK) during which he announced Skancke as the Minister of Labour.
+Skancke heard of his appointment while teaching at the Norwegian Institute of Technology in Trondheim, and was never formally offered the position.
+He reacted with opposition to Quisling's attempt to form a government and refused to assume the position given to him.

 Terboven council and NS government

-Reichskommissar Josef Terboven, the leading civilian German leader in occupied Norway, on 25 September 1940 appointed a council of Norwegian ministers to assist him in governing Norway.
-Skancke was appointed as Councillor of State for Church and Educational Affairs, and was given the title Minister for Church and Educational Affairs exactly a year later.
+On 25 September 1940, a council of Norwegian ministers were selected by Reichskommissar Josef Terboven to assist him in governing the country.
+Terboven, the leading civilian German leader in occupied Norway, offered Skancke the position of Councillor of State for Church and Educational Affairs.
+This position was accepted by Skancke who also assumed the title of Minister for Church and Educational Affairs exactly a year later.

 Acts during war

-During his collaborationist work in occupied Norway Skancke mostly acted in passive ways, but did not hesitate to enact countermeasures if he met opposition to his work.
-Although not taking a leading part in the attempted Nazification of the Norwegian Church and school system, he did take full responsibility for the sacking of bishops, priests and teachers opposed to National socialist teachings.
-He also ordered Norwegian teachers and school children to attend a Hitler Youth exhibition in Oslo in February 1941, which led to the first school strike of the occupation, and ordered the confiscation of books by authors opposed to Quisling.
-Skancke, however, was completely opposed to the deportation to Finnmark of teachers who would not institute the new teaching programmes.
-In one instance of refusal to cooperate fully with the German authorities, Skancke delayed acting on an order from Reichskommissar Terboven issued on 5 July 1941 that all Norwegian church bells were to be sent to Germany for smelting and use in the war industry.
-The case dragged out until it was handed over to minister of trade Eivind Blehr in 1942.
-Blehr refused to release the bells, leading to several confrontations with Terboven until the Germans were later persuaded to drop the demands, saving all the bells.
+During his collaborationist work in occupied Norway, Skancke aligned the Norwegian Church and school system with Vidkun Quisling's National socialist agenda.
+He removed bishops, priests and teachers opposed to National socialist teachings and confiscated books by authors who were against the Nasjonal Samling political party..
+Despite refusing to contribute to Nazification himself, Skancke ordered Norwegian teachers and school children to attend Hitler Youth exhibitions which caused the first school strike of the German occupation.
+On many occasions Skancke resisted German authority because it conflicted with his own convictions.
+He felt strongly that Finnmark teachers should not be deported even if they refused to institute new National socialist teaching programmes.
+On 5 July 1941, he resisted an order from Reichskommissar Terboven to send Norwegian church bells to Germany for war industry smelting.
+The case was dragged out by Skancke until it was handed over to minister of trade Eivind Blehr in 1942.
+Blehr also refused to release the bells, leading to several confrontations with Terboven during which the Germans were persuaded to drop the demands.

 Post-war conviction and execution

 Trials

-Following the May 1945 German capitulation in Norway and the rest of Europe, Skancke was put on trial for treason.
+Following the May 1945 German capitulation in Norway, Skancke was put on trial for treason.
 He was convicted and sentenced to death in 1946.
 In March 1947, the Norwegian Supreme Court rejected Skancke's appeals and confirmed the sentence.
 In response to the confirmation of his sentence, Skancke attempted to get a retrial, presenting new evidence and witness testimonies.
 During this process, the mood in Norway largely changed with many calls for clemency for the former collaborationist minister.